HomeCHILD SAFETYBody Safety

 The question now is not whether girls are ready.

-The question is whether the systems around them are ready to show up fully.
+The question is whether the systems around them are ready to show up.
+Fully.
+Genuinely.
+And authentically.

 Not just when the spotlight turns.